stormpath/stormpath-passport-express-sample/README.md

 This example will show you how to use the Stormpth Passport Strategy with Express

-This express will will render a home page with user details, if logged in.
+This app will will render a home page with user details, if logged in.
 Otherwise it will prompt you to login.

 It was scaffoled with the `express-generator` node module